-- Obtaining management's impairment papers and value in use calculations along with related workings to support the value in use of each CGU; - Testing the mathematical accuracy of the value in use calculations, as well as challenging key assumptions used in the preparation of the discounted cash-flow model, including the discount rate, growth rate of expected revenue (based on orderbook) and operating profit margins; - Reviewing management's identification of each CGU to ensure that it is consistent with the associated intangible asset and whether the discount rates are reasonable for each CGU; - Assessing the accuracy of historic forecasts to actual results to evaluate management's ability to forecast the CGU's future cashflows; - Considering the reasonableness of cash flows included in the calculation through comparison with current year performance and historic trends.
-We also confirmed the consistency of the model with that being used to assess going concern; - > Performing a sensitivity analysis on key assumptions to determine potential impact on value in use in the event of an adverse movement in assumptions; and - Reviewing the disclosures in the financial statements in relation to the intangible assets and associated estimates.
+- > Performing a walkthrough to understand management's process with regards to the impairment analysis and preparation of the value in use calculations. - > Obtaining and reviewing management's impairment papers and value in use calculations along with related workings to support the value in use of each CGU, including those acquired in the year. - Testing the mathematical accuracy of the value in use calculations, as well as challenging key assumptions used in the preparation of the discounted cash-flow model, including the discount rate, growth rate of expected revenue (based on orderbook) and operating profit margins. - > Reviewing management's identification of each CGU to ensure that it is consistent with the associated intangible asset and whether the discount rates are reasonable for each CGU. - Assessing the accuracy of historic forecasts to actual results to evaluate management's ability to forecast the CGU's future cashflows. - > Considering the reasonableness of cash flows included in the calculation through comparison with current year performance and historic trends.
+We also confirmed the consistency of the model with that being used to assess going concern. - > Performing a sensitivity analysis on key assumptions to determine potential impact on value in use in the event of an adverse movement in assumptions. - > Reviewing the disclosures in the financial statements in relation to the intangible assets and associated estimates.